AtharvaTambat/WnCC-SoC-2022-QML/README.md

 # WnCC-SoC-2022-QML
-Weekly Updates on the project.
+Weekly updates on the project.